|

 These are full re-sized images, and haven't been cropped.

-This is a real life shot of light fall-off, and doesn't seem to be so bad as compared to the test
+This is a real life shot of light fall-off, and doesn't seem to be so bad as compared to the test shots

-shots in grey.
+in grey.
 I always shoot this image at the setting that shows the most light fall-off, again, at the maximum aperture,

 wide angle or full zoom.
-I wonder how sharp the corners are?
+Sharpness crops.

 Here is the general location of the corner corps in the full image.